High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Achieving information-theoretic optimality with computational efficiency

-\end{corollary} Detailed proofs of Theorem \ref{thm: IHT-scrrening exact recovery rate} and Corollary \ref{cor: model_consistecy_ETS_tilde} can be found in Section 9.2 and Section 9.3 of supplementary materials respectively.
-Besides, the sparsity level $\hat{s}$ and the step-size $h$ are chosen based on certain geometric properties of $f_{n_1}(\theta)$ and details can be found in Section 9.2 of the supplementary materials.
+Detailed proofs of Theorem \ref{thm: IHT-scrrening exact recovery rate}, Corollary \ref{cor: model_consistecy_ETS_tilde} and Remark \ref{remark: adaptive threshold} can be found in { Section C of the supplementary materials}.
+Next, we will discuss some concrete examples of ETS methods that enjoys model consistency.